-Drama in Key Stage 3 helps students to develop confidence in practically working with each other and performing to others in a range of creative situations.
+Drama in Key Stage 3 is all about students becoming comfortable working practically together as individuals, in pairs and in groups.
 We introduce some basic drama techniques that will build firm foundations for GCSE Drama and also develop transferable skills for the students.
 They are encouraged to share their work and to be effective self-managers, participants and creative thinkers.
-There is a Key Stage 3 Drama Club, the annual School Production and opportunities to attend theatre trips.
+There are Key Stage 3 Drama Clubs and also the opportunity to get involved in the annual School Production.

-Students study drama for two lessons per fortnight in Year 7.
+Students study Drama for two lessons per fortnight in Year 7.